Essential Math and Statistics concepts hand in hand for Data Science

 Principal Component Analysis – In order to reduce higher dimensions, we use Principal Component Analysis.
 It is most widely used for dimensionality reduction, which is the processing of reducing the number of variables or dimensions without losing strongly correlated labels.

-Another important requirement for Data Science is calculus.
+Another important requirement of Maths for Data Science is calculus.
 Calculus is used essentially in optimization techniques.
 You cannot have a deep knowledge of machine learning without calculus.
 Using calculus, you can carry out mathematical modeling of artificial neural networks and also increase their accuracy and performance.
 Calculus can be classified into –

 2.1 Differential Calculus